orthanc-mirrors/orthanc-tests/Database/README.txt

 Here is the source of each set of sample images:

+- 2020-09-12-ELSCINT1-PMSCT_RLE1.dcm: Anonymized from https://discourse.slicer.org/t/fail-to-load-pet-ct-gemini/8158
 - Beaufix/* : From OsiriX, "BEAUFIX" (sample of JPEG2000).
 - Brainix/* : From OsiriX, "BRAINIX" (sample of uncompressed data).
 - ColorTestImageJ.dcm : From ImageJ, http://imagej.nih.gov/ij/images/cardio.dcm
 - ColorTestMalaterre.dcm : From Mathieu Malaterre <mathieu.malaterre@gmail.com>, Debian bug #698417
 - Comunix/* : From OsiriX, "COMUNIX" (sample of PET/CT study).
 - DummyCT.dcm : From Osirix, "KNIX" with PixelData removed.
+- HierarchicalAnonymization/RTH/* : From https://wiki.cancerimagingarchive.net/display/Public/Lung+CT+Segmentation+Challenge+2017
 - HierarchicalAnonymization/StructuredReports/* : Courtesy of Collective Minds Radiology AB
-- HierarchicalAnonymization/RTH/* : From https://wiki.cancerimagingarchive.net/display/Public/Lung+CT+Segmentation+Challenge+2017
 - Issue16.dcm : From Chris Hafey on Google Code (AT VR's are not returned properly as JSON)
 - Issue19.dcm : From Chris Hafey on Google Code (YBR_FULL are not decoded incorrectly)
 - Issue22.dcm : From Emsy Chan on Google Code (Error decoding multi-frame instances)